 Victors of the Longevity Game

 Despite everything, it’s not even as if Doctor Who revolves around the Daleks.
-The show does not need the Daleks to be successful, and nothing has proven that more in modern times than the fact that all of the best Doctor Who episodes have almost certainly been non-Dalek episodes.
+The show does not need the Daleks in every series in order to be successful, and nothing has proven this more than the fact that all of the best post-2010 Doctor Who episodes have almost all been non-Dalek episodes.
 That is by no means to say that there are no Dalek episodes, just that the show maintains a healthy balance of keeping the Daleks in the show and yet not leaning on them for success, like some other franchises do with their main villains.
 Out of the 275 Doctor Who stories, merely 40 or less actually feature the Daleks, and even fewer have them as the main villain.
 In many ways that is a testament to the type of show Doctor Who is, it doesn’t exist simply to tell one story, or even one set of stories – it crosses genres and styles of storytelling in a way no other show does – and the Daleks form just one part of a much greater pantheon, and have done for over 50 years.

 So… Why the Daleks?